PatrickF1/fzf.fish/README.md

 set fzf_preview_dir_cmd exa --all --color=always
 ```

-As above, do not specify a target path in the command, as `fzf.fish` will [prepend the directory][custom preview command] to preview to the command itself.
+As above, do not specify a target path in the command. `fzf.fish` will [prepend the directory][custom preview command] to preview to the command itself.

 ### Change the files searched